 One such simpler method for reconstituting active Pol II elongation complexes has proven useful for structural and biochemical studies of elongating Pol II and, more recently, for investigating cotranscriptional RNA processing 2-5.
 In this article, we show how Pol II elongation complexes prepared from purified Pol II and synthetic transcription bubbles can be used effectively to investigate the mechanisms underlying cotranscriptional capping of nascent Pol II transcripts.

 Capping refers to the covalent addition of a 5’-guanosine “cap” to the 5’-triphosphate end of nascent Pol II transcripts.
 The cap is important for subsequent steps of mRNA maturation, transport, translation, and other processes 6,7.
 The cap is added cotranscriptionally to Pol II transcripts by an enzyme referred to as capping enzyme.
-In mammalian cells, the RNA 5’-triphosphatase and guanylyltransferase activities of capping enzyme are 8.
+In mammalian cells, active sites responsible for the RNA 5’-triphosphatase and guanylyltransferase activities of capping enzyme are contained within a single polypeptide 8.
 Capping enzyme is recruited to the Pol II elongation complex through interactions with yet to be defined surfaces on the Pol II body and the Rpb1 carboxy-terminal domain (CTD) phosphorylated on Ser5 of its heptapeptide repeats 5.
 In the elongation complex, capping enzyme catalyzes addition of a 5’-guanosine cap once the nascent transcript reaches a length of at least 18 nucleotides and has emerged from the polymerase RNA exit channel.
 In the first step of the capping reaction, the triphosphatase hydrolyzes the RNA 5’-triphosphate to yield a 5’-diphosphate.
 In the second step, GTP is hydrolyzed to GMP by the guanylyltransferase, forming a GMP-capping enzyme intermediate.
 Finally, the guanylyltransferase transfers GMP to the 5’-diphosphate end of the nascent transcript to produce the cap.

-A remarkable feature of the capping reaction is that cotranscriptional capping of Pol II transcripts by capping enzyme is more than 100 fold more efficient than capping of free RNA 5,9.
+A remarkable feature of the capping reaction is that cotranscriptional capping (i.e., capping of transcripts associated with functional Pol II elongation complexes) is much more efficient than capping of free RNA 5,9.
 Thus, a major question in the field has been how this dramatic activation of capping is achieved via interactions of capping enzyme with the Pol II elongation complex.
 In this protocol we describe assembly of active RNA polymerase II elongation complexes using only purified RNA polymerase II and artificial transcription bubbles.
 These methods allow creation of RNA polymerase II elongation complexes with transcripts of defined length and sequence.
-We demonstrate how these defined RNA polymerase II elongation complexes can serve as valuable models for investigating aspects of the mechanisms of RNA capping 5and other cotranscriptional RNA processing reactions.
+In a recent study, we used these defined RNA polymerase II elongation complexes as a model for investigating aspects of the mechanisms of RNA capping 5.
+In particular, we showed that (i) capping of RNA associated with these elongation complexes was more than 100 fold more efficient than capping of free RNA and (ii) was stimulated by TFIIH-dependent phosphorylation of the Pol II CTD.
+The approach described here could in principle be adapted to generate substrates for studying other cotranscriptional RNA processing reactions linked to the Pol II elongation complex.